 Rates usually include breakfast (Continental and full English).
 Guests can add half-board dining for an extra US$35 a person, each night; full-board is US$60.

 Take part in a cookery class at the hotel, so you can treat the folks back home to Sri Lankan feasts.
 Just let the chef know what you want to cook (perhaps one of the curries that you had for breakfast).
 British owner George is an interior designer and it shows: he's responsible for the rooms' colonial elegance, and chose all the antiques and nick nacks.

 At the hotel

-Gardens, library, mini gym, home cinema.
-In rooms: radio, iPod dock, minibar, hair straighteners, bathrobes, slippers.
+Gardens, library, mini gym, home cinema, free WiFi throughout.
+In rooms: radio, iPod dock, minibar, air-conditioning, bathrobes, slippers.